brunopadz/aws-devops-exam-prep-guide/README.md

 # AWS DevOps Engineer Professional Preparation Guide

-> ⚠️ This preparation guide is based on **my studies** of courses from A Cloud Guru and Linux Academy. ️⚠️
+> ⚠️ This preparation guide is based on **my studies** taking courses from A Cloud Guru, Linux Academy and some videos at Safari Online (O'Reilly). ️⚠️

 ## About the exam